Spb2005/Thrustmaster-T248-reverse-engineering/README.md

 ## Project Update (December 2025)

-Further analysis using an oscilloscope allowed me to observe the full startup sequence as well as additional protocol frames that were not visible with a logic analyzer.
+Further analysis using an oscilloscope allowed me to observe the full startup sequence as well as additional protocol frames that i wasnt able to capture with my logic analyzer.

 Based on these new findings, I was able to implement a fully working **wheel emulator**, which allows a **custom-built steering wheel** to operate with the Thrustmaster T248 wheelbase.

 All new insights have been **integrated directly into this README**.
-Most protocol-related updates can be found in:
+Most updates can be found in:
 - **The Communication Protocol**
 - **Wheel Emulator (new section)**